 6 New Strategies for Achieving Your Marketing and Admissions Goals in 2019

 With the change in weather this week, it’s a definite reminder that September has arrived.
 And with a new school year comes new targets to hit.
-But will you also have new marketing strategies?
+But will your school marketing strategy reflect those changes?
 What will you do differently this year in order to hit the goals that maybe you fell short of last year?
 What strategies do you have in place to measure the effectiveness of your school marketing efforts?

 Unfortunately, a large number of marketers (schools included) don’t actually know which of their marketing activities have been successful and which haven’t, leading them to continue to do the same things year after year.

 We’re now at a point in time where the majority of your efforts as a school marketer will be digital – your school website, social media, email, online advertising etc. It only makes sense as that’s where your audience is.
 It may have taken schools a bit longer than most businesses to make the shift to digital, but we’re here now.
 So the next step really is to make the most of online’s advantage – the ability to measure and adapt in near real-time, making digital marketing one of the most powerful means of engaging with your target audiences.